 This site outlines the basic mechanics of conversation, introduces core principles to design by, and presents you with a practical UI toolkit to start creating conversational experiences that engage, delight, and truly help your users.

 We can discover the key ingredients for a good conversation simply by deconstructing the rules and conventions that we are mostly unaware of in natural human conversation.
 Building blocks for successful conversations include:

 We take turns in a conversation based on subtle signals that we pass back and forth.
-Without effective turn-taking, we might talk over each other, or our conversations can get out of sync and hard to follow.
+Without effective turn-taking, we might talk over each other, or our conversations could get out of sync and become hard to follow.

 In natural language, all elements of a conversation are usually woven together in a coherent thread that includes context and the way the conversation evolves over time.
 Threading helps us keep track of that conversational flow.

 Leveraging the inherent efficiency of language

 People often use verbal shortcuts because they intuitively understand what’s being said — essentially, we can “read between the lines” in a conversation and some things can be left unspoken.
 But the implication for a conversation with a software-based system is having to compensate for the seemingly illogical, non-mathematical nature of human language.

 Anticipating variable user behavior

 People use a variety of words and styles to say the same thing, depending on their own situational context and expectations of a conversation based on previous experience, so UIs should support these variations so all users can have a frictionless experience.

 Instead of only focusing on the so-called “happy path”, designers can create robust experiences in all scenarios, even those that seem like “errors”.
 Things can go wrong with any conversation, and just as humans usually spot and repair their own mistakes, designers must also be able to repair the conversation based on the flow and nature of the interaction.